 You should also keep in mind that if you enroll or increase coverage after your initial eligibility period, you will be required to provide a statement of health to the insurance company before the coverage will become effective.
-For more details, refer to the section titled Special Enrollment Rules.

 If your optional life insurance coverage amount changes, your employee premiums will change on the first of the month immediately following the date your voluntary life insurance coverage amount changed and the new premiums will be reflected on your next paycheck.